Krabbe disease: Epidemiology

 This disease also impacts other animals such as monkeys, mice, and dogs.
 While certain gene deletions are more frequent than others, novel mutations resulting in Krabbe disease have been discovered worldwide.
 Most commonly, the underlying cause of the disease is a deletion of a GALC gene, which causes a deficiency in the GALC enzyme.
 This is the circumstance in 80% of patients who have European and Mexican origins.
 The mortality rate of early-infantile KD is 90% before age two.
 Later onset of symptoms is associated with longer life expectancy, with older children generally surviving two to seven years after the initial diagnosis.

 Krabbe disease occurs in about one in 100,000 births.
-Because the disease is genetic, incidence rates vary widely from population to population.
-The incidence rate is extremely low in Japan, with between 5 and 10 cases per 1,000,000 live births.
+Because the disease is genetic, incidence rates vary between populations.
+The incidence rate is lower in Japan with between five and ten cases per 1,000,000 live births.
 In the United States, KD occurs in about one of every 100,000 live births.
-Scandinavian countries report incidence rates of one in 50,000 births.
-In certain communities, KD is much more frequent, such as the Druze community in Israel, which has an incidence rate of six of every 1,000 live births, thought to be due in part to a high frequency of consanguineous marriages.
+Scandinavian countries report incidence rates of two in 100,000 births.
+KD in the Druze community in Israel has an incidence rate of six hundred in 100,000 live births, thought to be due in part to a high frequency of consanguineous marriages.
 Almost 35% of all Druze marriages were found to be between first-cousin familial relations.
 No cases of KD have been reported among the Jewish community.

 The time of onset also varies in frequency by location.
 Early infantile KD is the most common form of the disease overall, but Nordic communities tend to have even higher rates of early-infantile onset KD, while Southern European countries have higher incidences of late-onset cases.
 Estimating the incidence of adult-onset KD is difficult due to discrepancies in classifying cases as late-onset versus adult-onset.